-The Future of Change & Change Management: Emerging Thoughts for Change Leaders
+The Future of Change and Change Management: Emerging Thoughts for Change Leaders

 Ira Blake Shares Her Thoughts on the Emerging Challenges for Change Leaders

 As Change Managers today, we have access to more information than ever before and the amount of available information is growing exponentially.
 As a profession, our collective competency is higher than ever.
 However, many organizations say that change is not done well and/or the leadership of change is lacking and/or that change isn’t happening fast enough.
 Why is this?

 Here are my 4 hypotheses about the new era and what is re-shaping our understanding of organizational change and our practice of change management:

 The mantra ‘people resist change’ is a corporate myth.
 Neuroscience studies in organizations tell us our natural ability to learn is often stifled and over-ridden.
 Too much information and our brains start to shut down.
 I believe it's how we perceive and are allowed to process change that determines resistance.
 Disengaging from change may be a capacity issue and not necessarily a cognitive or emotional reaction.